catherinedevlin/python_learners_glossary/README.rst

 .. _hex:

 Hexadecimal
-  A numeric system of base 16, which means it has 16 digits to represent numbers.
+  A numeral system of base 16, which means it has 16 digits to represent numbers.
 As long as you only have sixteen digits, your system can be called hexadecimal, but it is conventional to use from